vfxetc/sgactions/docs/index.rst

 sgactions
 =========

 This Python package is a wrapper around ``ActionMenuItems`` in `Shotgun <http://www.shotgunsoftware.com/>`_ providing a simple interface to Python callables via a `YAML <http://www.yaml.org>`_ configuration.
-It also has an optional `Greasemonkey <http://en.wikipedia.org/wiki/Greasemonkey>`_-style user script to allow to injection of icons, and headings.
+It also has an optional `Greasemonkey <http://en.wikipedia.org/wiki/Greasemonkey>`_-style user script to allow to injection of icons and headings.

 .. image:: _static/icons-screenshot.png